alex-toy/CreateAzureWebJob/README.md

-Create an Azure Service Bus and Storage Queue
+Create an Azure WebJob
 =
-In this exercise, we will be creating two of the most popular services used in background task architecture.
-In order to execute the bellow instructions, you only need to run commands\Configs\config.ps1.
-All the resources will automatically be deployed for you.

-## Service Bus
-1. Create a Resource Group
+In this project, we'll create an Azure web app resource then we will set up a Triggered WebJob for the web app that will fetch the Azure Announcements RSS feed every 30 sec and store the 5 newest announcements to later display to the user.

+Unfortunally I was not able to run successfully the command **az webapp webjob triggered run**.
+If you can help me on that... ;-)

-2. Create An Azure Service Bus
+1. Create an Azure Web App:
+    - OS: Windows OS
+    - Runtime: .Net 4.7 or higher
-    - Pricing Tier: Basic
+    - Pricing Tier: Free tier app service plan
-    - Create an Azure Service Bus Queue
-    - Queue Name: reviewqueue
-3. Find and locate your Service Bus namespace primary connection string.

-## Storage Queue
-1. Create an Azure Storage Account in the same resource group:
-    - Performance: Standard
-    - Replication: Locally Redundant
-    - Networking: all networks allowed
-2. Create an Azure Storage Queue
+2. Upload the web job to the Azure Web App
+    - The web job zip file is located: in webjob\AzureAnnouncer.zip
+    - This background task fetched the Azure Announcements RSS feed every 30 sec then store the 5 newest announcements to later display to the user
+    - Web Job Type: Triggered
-    - Name: orderqueue
+    - Triggers: Scheduled
-    - Find and locate your storage connection string
+    - CRON Expression: 0/30 * * * * *

-Cleanup and delete resources
+Be sure to clean up and delete resources to avoid recurring charges